Eli-the-Bearded/chipalarm/README.md

 History
 -------

-I wrote the first version of this in September 2016.
-I have RCS files with the dates and changes, but I did not convert that change history to git, as no one else carse.
+I wrote the first version of this in mid-2016.
+I have RCS files with the dates and changes, but I did not convert that change history to git, as no one else cares.